 The 32-bits Subprotocol payload ID indicates the subprotocol or specifications used for the metadata payload data format, such as OpenXR.

 The 16-bits Metadata type field may indicate the metadata type specified in the payload subprotocol.
+[Editor’s note: the data length may be extended if 16-bits is not sufficient to accommodate the potential metadata type indication such as URN]

 The 16-bit Metadata attributes field may indicate the metadata attributes such as time synchronization and reliability.